bambora/dev.bambora.com/source/testcards.md

 CVC: 000
 ```

-You can use these test credit cards for testing registration and purchasing (no real money is charged when these test cards are used).
+You can use these test credit cards for testing card registration and purchasing (no real money is charged when these test cards are used).